-Global South and Regulating Armed Force
+Global South and Constraining Armed Force

 International security governance is hierarchical.
 Rules and institutions tend to benefit powerful states, and these countries usually have more rights and privileges in decision-making.
 Despite this characteristic, the Global South has not merely rejected the international order outright as a legitimation of asymmetries.
 Instead, these countries have repeatedly sought to reform and even strengthen the institutions that have governed that order over time.
+The first strand of my research examines why developing countries agree to modify limits and regulations on the use of force, particularly those elements they have employed to protect themselves from the interference of more powerful states.

 Book Manuscript